Skip to content

 Use Chaos mode when you need to discover unknown screen paths or generate new workflow steps automatically.

-• Start/stop chaos from the toolbar
+• Start/stop chaos from the Automation menu

 • Review granular attempt status in the Workflow Status widget